Solar time: Apparent solar time

 The apparent sun is the true sun as seen by an observer on Earth.
 Apparent solar time or true solar time is based on the apparent motion of the actual Sun.
 It is based on the apparent solar day, the interval between two successive returns of the Sun to the local meridian.
 Apparent solar time can be crudely measured by a sundial.
-The equivalent on Mars is termed Mars local true solar time (LTST).

 The length of a solar day varies through the year, and the accumulated effect produces seasonal deviations of up to 16 minutes from the mean.
 The effect has two main causes.
 First, due to the eccentricity of Earth's orbit, Earth moves faster when it is nearest the Sun (perihelion) and slower when it is farthest from the Sun (aphelion) (see Kepler's laws of planetary motion).
 Second, due to Earth's axial tilt (known as the obliquity of the ecliptic), the Sun's annual motion is along a great circle (the ecliptic) that is tilted to Earth's celestial equator.
 When the Sun crosses the equator at both equinoxes, the Sun's daily shift (relative to the background stars) is at an angle to the equator, so the projection of this shift onto the equator is less than its average for the year; when the Sun is farthest from the equator at both solstices, the Sun's shift in position from one day to the next is parallel to the equator, so the projection onto the equator of this shift is larger than the average for the year (see tropical year).
 In June and December when the sun is farthest from the celestial equator, a given shift along the ecliptic corresponds to a large shift at the equator.
 Therefore, apparent solar days are shorter in March and September than in June or December.

 These lengths will change slightly in a few years and significantly in thousands of years.